shader-slang/spec/proposals/000-cooperative-matrix-2.md

   - RowMajor: Matrix elements are stored in row-major order.
   - ColumnMajor: Matrix elements are stored in column-major order.

-- CoopMatMatrixOperands: Flags that control special behaviors or properties for matrix operations.
-  - None: No special behavior.
-  - MatrixASigned: Treat MatrixA as signed.
-  - MatrixBSigned: Treat MatrixB as signed.
-  - MatrixCSigned: Treat the accumulator (MatrixC) as signed.
-  - MatrixResultSigned: Treat the result as signed.
-  - SaturatingAccumulation: Use saturating arithmetic for accumulation.

 - CoopMatClampMode: Specifies the clamping or boundary mode for tensor addressing.
   - Undefined: No clamping mode specified.
   - Constant: Clamp to a constant value.
   - ClampToEdge: Clamp to the edge of the tensor.
   - Repeat: Repeat the tensor data (wrap around).
   - RepeatMirrored: Repeat the tensor data with mirroring at the boundaries.

-- CoopMatReduceMask: Specifies the region over which the reduction operation is performed.
-  - Row: Reduce across each row of the matrix.
-  - Column: Reduce across each column of the matrix.
-  - RowAndColumn: Reduce across both rows and columns (full matrix reduction).
-  - TwoByTwo: Reduce over each 2x2 block within the matrix.

 ### Hello World Example 1
 ```